 Speech and language therapy can help people who have had laryngeal surgery in many different ways.
 This can be before or after surgery and will depend upon severity.
 Speech and language therapists will develop strategies for speech intelligibility and will ensure each therapy plan is personal and specific to each person receiving treatment.
 This programme will often be coupled with rehab and aims to achieve the best possible communication for each individual.

 Speech and language therapy may benefit any of the patient's communication or swallowing difficulties, it may also increase confidence and provide more social and work opportunities for a patient who has had laryngeal surgery.

 Speech and language therapy after a laryngeal surgery may include assessments, reports, therapy programmes, reviews, support groups, training, advice and education.
 Specific treatment following a laryngeal surgery can include:

 An initial assessment will be carried out by one of our speech and language therapists.
 This will highlight any worries and difficulties concerning communication and speech.
 It will also provide a chance for you to share any concerns you may have, and allow you to discuss what you would like to work on and improve.
 This will include a demonstration and fitting of devices which may have been discussed as options of communication pre-surgery.

-Laryngeal Surgery is done after a diagnosis of Laryngeal cancer.
+Laryngeal surgery is done after a diagnosis of laryngeal cancer.
 It can range from laser treatment to partial or total removal of the voice box.
 This will depend upon the diagnosis of each patient.
-Speech and language therapy can be useful both pre and post operation to discuss how the individual will communicate post surgery and to devise a therapy plan with this in mind.
-For an appointment please contact us on 0330 0885 643.
+Speech and language therapy can be useful both before and after operation to discuss how the individual will communicate after surgery and to devise a therapy plan with this in mind.